robj411/p2_drivers/README.md

 population is stratified by age (into four age groups: pre-school children, school-age children, working-age adults, and retirement-age adults).
 The working-age adults are further stratified into 46 groups:
 45 economic sectors, plus one non-working group.
+Population count data were assembled in Doohan et al. (2025).

 ## 3.1 Ordinary differential equations